omakoto/raspberry-switch-control/README.md

 1. Plug in the Raspberry Pi to the Switch.
 If using a Pi Zero, just connect via the micro-USB cable.

-1. Connect a joystick (currently, only the Switch Pro Controller or the X-Box One controller are supported) to a host PC.
+1. Connect a joystick (only the following ones are supported and tested) to a host PC.
+    1. Nintendo Pro controller
+    1. X-Box One controller
+    1. PS4 controller

 1. On the host PC, install the software: